mevalerio/valerioficcadentiwebsite/content/authors/admin/_index.md

       - 🧠 Successfully led multiple modules, consistently achieving high student satisfaction rates, demonstrating a commitment to educational excellence.
 Modules such as management consultancy and Research Methods have been my proudest successes.
       - 💁🏽‍♂️ Mentored students and colleagues research plans.
       - 🔎 Contributed with papers to the REF 2021.
+      - 🏢 Served as the **Unit of Assessment Lead** for the REF 2021 submission, overseeing the strategic alignment of research outputs, impact case studies, and the environment statement.

   - position: Deputy Director of Research and Enterprise Office
     company_name: Business School - London South Bank University (UK)